PierreSenellart/provsql/doc/source/user/probabilities.rst

 *Computing query probability with incidence algebras*, PODS 2010; Monet & Olteanu, AMW 2018, compute these lattices at scale.)
 The route is the first integration of this complete safe-UCQ step in a query planner;
-:math:`q_9` provably has no polynomial OBDD / FBDD / d-DNNF :cite:`DBLP:journals/mst/AmarilliCMS20`, so a polynomial circuit *must* use subtraction somewhere -- here, at the root.
+:math:`q_9` provably has no polynomial OBDD / FBDD / **decision**-DNNF
+:cite:`DBLP:journals/mst/AmarilliCMS20` -- the monotone, decision-based
+representations ProvSQL's compilers target -- so any polynomial method over them *must* use subtraction somewhere, here at the root.
+(Whether a polynomial *general* d-DNNF exists for :math:`q_9` is open: the lower bounds are for the decision classes, and surprising polynomial constructions are known for some other inversion queries, so the absence of *any* tractable circuit is conjectured, not proved.)

 Like the joint-width route, it is part of the Boolean machinery, fires **automatically** when a UCQ-existence shape the safe-query rewriter and